A function can return more than one value by separating them with commas.

 # Damage: 10, Remaining Mana: 90

-That said, descriptive variable names make your code easy to understand, so use them!
+Descriptive variable names make your code easier to understand, so name them well!

-'s function body only exist inside of the function.
+The damage and new_mana variables from cast_iceblast's function body only exist inside of the function.
 They can't be used outside of the function.
-We'll explain that more later when we talk about scope.
+More on that later when we talk about scope.

 title, power = become_warrior("Aang Airbender", 100)